YuanpengHou/MoneyDiary/README.md

 - Because MySQL databases have a schema, they are vulnerable to SQL injection attacks.
 - MySQL databases have a predefined structure.
 Changing the structure later can be costly.
 - Working with rows and columns is more complicated than working with JSON documents.

+## AWS

+Deploying the MoneyDiary app to AWS involved several steps.
+First, I prepared the application for deployment by packaging it using Maven.
+Then, I set up the required infrastructure on AWS, including creating an EC2 instance or using Elastic Beanstalk.
+I configured the MySQL database on Amazon RDS.
+Finally, I deployed the packaged app to the EC2 instance or Elastic Beanstalk, ensuring that it could handle incoming requests and interact with the database on AWS.

+## Potential Improvment

 # Angular 9, Spring boot and MySQL Web Applicaton - Expense Tracker